ƒ

 There’s no downtime for this procedure.
 After the injection, you relax until the doctor clears you to leave.
 Your pain after trigger point injections is diminished.
 The injection site may feel temporarily numb or sore, but infection and bleeding are rare.

-The effects of your trigger point injections for migraines last for several months.
+The effects of your trigger point injections last for several months.
 By that time, your trigger point should have relaxed and won’t bother you anymore.
 You can repeat the procedure if needed, but only once or twice, as steroid medication becomes detrimental if taken too often.
 One myofascial trigger point injection is completely safe and causes no significant side effects.

 Febin Melepura, MD is a top rated, best in class interventional pain management doctor.
 He is a nationally recognized pain relief specialist and is among the top pain care doctors in New York City and the country.
 He is an award winning expert and contributor to a prominent media outlets.